 Wright Institute Pipeline to Advanced Degrees

-The Wright Institute Pipeline to Advanced Degrees (WIPAD) aims to educate, empower, and inspire historically underrepresented excluded students to pursue advanced degrees and careers in psychology.
+The Wright Institute Pipeline to Advanced Degrees (WIPAD) aims to educate, empower, and inspire historically underrepresented students to pursue advanced degrees and careers in psychology.

 About